 Thomas Sanderling enjoyed a close relationship with Dmitri Shostakovich for many years, and still works in close collaboration with Irina Shostakovich.
 He originally met the composer whilst making his Moscow debut, conducting the State Orchestra of Russia at the invitation of Evgeny Svetlanov.
 Greatly impressed, Shostakovich entrusted Sanderling with the translation into German of the texts of his 13th and 14th Symphonies, and he conducted the German premieres of both works.
 Sanderling also recently conducted the world premiere recordings of the Michelangelo Suite with the Bavarian Radio Symphony Orchestra for Orfeo, and the orchestral version of the Six Romances on Verses by British Poets with the Helsinki Philharmonic and Gerald Finley for Ondine.
 He has recorded for many other labels including DGG, Sony Classical, BIS and Chandos.

-Recent highlights have included engagements with the Russian National Orchestra at the Tchaikovsky Concert Hall Moscow (March 2021), the Staatskapelle Dresden and Berlin Konzerthausorchester; a major tour of the UK (including London, Birmingham, Edinburgh) in 2019 with the Novosibirsk Philharmonic; the Benelux and Asian premieres of Shostakovich’s Katerina Ismailova Symphony in Amsterdam and Beijing; an acclaimed recording of the Stravinsky and Sibelius violin concertos for Accentus with the Philharmonia Orchestra; and a return to the Osaka Symphony (as Lifetime Music Director Emeritus).
+Recent highlights have included engagements with the Russian National Orchestra at the Tchaikovsky Concert Hall Moscow (March 2021), the Staatskapelle Dresden and Berlin Konzerthausorchester; a major tour of the UK (including London, Birmingham, Edinburgh) with the Novosibirsk Philharmonic; the Benelux and Asian premieres of Shostakovich’s Katerina Ismailova Symphony in Amsterdam and Beijing; an acclaimed recording of the Stravinsky and Sibelius violin concertos for Accentus with the Philharmonia Orchestra; and a return to the Osaka Symphony (as Lifetime Music Director Emeritus).

 “Sanderling inspired a sustained interpretation and conducted the comprehensive work with precise assurance and detailed awareness of tension throughout the gigantic soundscapes.
 Great acclaim”